Do These 5 Things & Stop Worrying About Online Safety

 Posting your rules for internet usage – and the consequences for breaking those rules – can serve as a top-of-mind reminder of your expectations as your children establish their internet independence without you nagging them about it.

-3. OBSERVE PHYSICAL BEHAVIOR.
-Playing copilot to your children as they explore the internet is the best way to make sure they know how to navigate it – and its pitfalls – safely.
+Copilot your children as they explore the internet.
+It's the best way to make sure they know how to navigate it – and its pitfalls – safely.
 Pay attention to their physical and emotional responses more than usual as you offer space and independence.
 Do they seem sad?
 Are they secluding themselves?
-Are they hanging out with others as they would normally?
-Are they becoming too attached to their device?
+Do they still hang out with others as they would normally?
+How attached to their devices are they?

 Their physical behavior can help cue you to dig a little deeper into their online and social spaces.

-4. MONITOR DIGITAL BEHAVIOR (including texts, browser history and social media).
+Monitor your kids' texts, browser history, emails and social media.
 Many data and internet service providers offer parental-control options to block certain material, add time constraints or data limits.
 Your browser – Internet Explorer, Safari, Chrome, etc. – also offers parental control filtering.

 Don’t allow the internet to be a scary and uncertain place – it really doesn’t have to be.
 The internet opens an infinite world of knowledge and information that, when coupled with open communication, boundaries, observation, and engagement – can be fun, entertaining and educational.